spacemeshos/testnet-guide/issues.md

 You can help us improve Spacemesh by sending us a report of any issue you come across while running the App.

 ### What is an issue?
 Anything you think is unexpected behavior in the Spacemesh App.
-Anything that prevented you from completing an action that the App supports.
+Anything that prevented you from completing an action that you think the App should support.
 For example, executing a transaction or setting up Smeshing.

 ### Reporting an issue
 There are two ways to report bugs: